My rating: 4 of 5 stars

 Here ends Prometheus’ surprising itinerary.
 Proclaiming his hatred of the gods and his love of mankind, he turns away from Zeus with scorn and approaches mortal men in order to lead them in an assault against the heavens.
 But men are weak and cowardly; they must be organized.
 They love pleasure and immediate happiness; they must be taught to refuse, in order to grow up, immediate rewards.
 Thus Prometheus becomes, in his turn, a master who first teaches and then commands.
 Men doubt that they can safely attack the city of light and are even uncertain whether the city exists.
 They must be saved from themselves.
 The hero then tells them that he, and he alone, knows the city.
 Those who doubt his word will be thrown into the desert, chained to a rock, offered to the vultures.
 The others will march henceforth in darkness, behind the pensive and solitary master.
 Prometheus alone has become god and reigns over the solitude of men.
 But from Zeus he has gained only solitude and cruelty; he is no longer Prometheus, he is Caesar.
 The real, the eternal Prometheus has now assumed the aspect of one of his victims.
 The same cry, springing from the depths of the past, rings forever through the Scythian desert.

 The Rebel, though, is a history of ideas rather than of events, and Camus’s philosophical bill of indictment will perhaps interest readers more than his impressionistic historiography.
-Throughout the book, Camus addresses Rousseau, Hegel, Marx, Nietzsche, and the artistic avant-gardes of the nineteenth and twentieth centuries.
+Throughout the book, Camus addresses Rousseau, Hegel, Marx, Nietzsche, and the artistic avant-gardes of the 19th and 20th centuries.
 Of this list, he expresses outright contempt only for Hegel.

 Rousseau may have claimed that people should be “forced to be free,” but at least he maintained a fortifying idealism; Marx may have, in his political imprecision and messianism, left an opening in his political theory big enough for Stalinism to get through, but at least he was criticizing a genuinely exploitative social system in the name of genuine compassion; Nietzsche may have, in his embrace of amor fati, robbed the individual of moral resources to challenge fascism’s modern refurbishment of the claim that might is right, but at least he was standing up for the irrepressible insurgency of free human beings and their inability to be captured fully by any system (and the avant-garde from Baudelaire to Surrealism, for all its sometimes troubling irrationalism and nihilism, joined or followed Nietzsche in this).